BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 self.parameter2 = parameter2
 ```

-self.parameter1 = parameter1 takes the value associated with the parameter parameter1 and assigns it to the variable parameter1.
+"self.parameter1 = parameter1" takes the value associated with the parameter parameter1 and assigns it to the variable parameter1.
 The variable parameter1 is then attached to the instance that is being created.
 self is passed automatically

-define any methods for the class
+Define any methods for the class

 ```Python3
 def method1(self):